 In particular, every Meyer set of almost connected type is of connected Lie type. \end{proposition} \begin{proof} Clearly the first statement implies the second.
 As for the first statement, let $\Lambda = \Lambda(G, H, \Gamma, W_0)$ with $H$ almost connected.
 Then by \cite[p.
 175]{MZ55} there exist a compact normal subgroup $V < H$ such that $L := H/V$ is a connected Lie group and $\{e\} \times V$ intersects $\Lambda$ trivially.
 Denote by $\pi_L: H \to L$ the canonical projection and set $W_L := \pi_L(W_0)$, $W := \pi_L^{-1}(W_0) = W_0V$ and

 Then $(G, L, \Gamma_L)$ is a cut-and-project scheme, $W$ is compact, and

 is a uniform model set of connected Lie type.
 Since $\Lambda$ and $\Lambda(G, H, \Gamma, W)$ are model sets associated with the same cut-and-project scheme with windows $W_0 \subset W$, the model set $\Lambda$ is left-syndetic in this model set of connected Lie type by Remark \ref{Syndetic}. \end{proof} One reason for our interest in model sets of almost connected type is the following observation: \begin{proposition} Let $\Lambda$ be a regular symmetric uniform model set of almost connected type and let $\Delta \subset \Lambda$ be a symmetric Meyer set containing the identity.
-Then $\Delta^\infty$ is of finite index in $\Lambda^\infty$. \end{proposition} In connection with Kazhdan type properties we mention the following application, which is immediate from Proposition \ref{MeyerFiniteIndex} and Lemma \ref{TUnderFiniteIndex}: \begin{corollary} Let $\mathcal T$ be a Kazhdan type property, let $\Lambda$ be a symmetric uniform regular model set of almost connected type and let $\Delta \subset \Lambda$ be a symmetric Meyer set containing the identity.
+Then $\Delta^\infty$ is of finite index in $\Lambda^\infty$. \end{proposition} In connection with Kazhdan type properties we mention the following application, which is immediate from Proposition \ref{MeyerFiniteIndex} and Lemma \ref{TUnderFiniteIndex}: \begin{corollary} Let $\mathcal T$ be a Kazhdan type property with respect to a class of uniformly convex separable Banach spaces which is $L^p$-closed for some $p\in (1, \infty)$.
+Let $\Lambda$ be a symmetric uniform regular model set of almost connected type and let $\Delta \subset \Lambda$ be a symmetric Meyer set containing the identity.